-NOTE: For doors not on grade and in standard wood frame construction with brick veneer, make sure there is at least 1/2" between the bottom of the door sill (or eventual placement of the door) and the top row of brick to avoid "brick bind".
+NOTE: For doors not on grade and in standard wood frame construction with brick veneer, make sure there is at least 1/2" between the bottom of the door sill (or eventual placement of the door) and the brick immediately beneath the sill to avoid "brick bind".

-Rough Opening Preparation-Method A1 (WRB Before Install)
+Rough Opening Preparation-Method A1 (WRB Before Installation)

-The following section demonstrates best practice for a rough opening preparation for using a weather resistive barrier.
+The following section demonstrates best practice for a rough opening preparation for using a weather resistive barrier as an A1 (WRB before Installation).
 Refer to ASTM E2112 for the other situations not covered in this document.